whiteinge/eseth/2006/firefox-boxen-hopping.rst

 My productivity is based on two environments, Firefox and a terminal.
-The terminal environment is easy to keep up-to-date and synced between disparate computers due to the wonders of scripting and so-called :rc:`dotfiles <*>`.
+The terminal environment is easy to keep up-to-date and synced between disparate computers due to the wonders of scripting and so-called `dotfiles <https://github.com/whiteinge/dotfiles>`_.
 Firefox, on the other hand, isn't as simple to keep consistent.
 I tend to be a purist when it comes to extending most software, I dislike installing extensions or plug-ins especially when each new release of the base program requires updates to the add-on.
 Although Firefox is fairly decent at